-Slip Stitch is a really successful women’s support group, where women come together to learn about and experience sewing, knitting and needlecraft, as well as other craft projects.
-This is a two year project funded by the Allen Lane Foundation.
+Slip Stitch was a really successful women’s support group, where women come together to learn about and experience sewing, knitting and needlecraft, as well as other craft projects.
+This was a two year project funded by the Allen Lane Foundation.
 The aim of Slip Stitch is for women to support each other after surviving experiences of abuse, and for them to enjoy the experience of learning and teaching others new material related crafts.

 Our women say that crafts empower them, help them to relax, developing their self confidence, self esteem and more than that, craft sessions mean that our women can come together to form a woman safe, support network and morning of relaxation and fun.